- 37 constituents

 Presumably, because the firms recognize how dire the consequences would be, undermining their entire playbook and putting their financial and economic future at considerable risk, they gamble everything will turn out all right

-- The semi-conductor equipment firms will continue to sell their top-of-the range machinery to China, creating a semi-conductor behemoth in short order to reduce (and possibly eliminate) China’s trade deficit in components
+- The semi-conductor equipment firms will continue to sell their top-of-the range machinery to China, facilitating the creation of Chinese semi-conductor giants to reduce (and possibly eliminate) China’s trade deficit in components

-- To say nothing of the yet-to-be discovered semiconductor applications in segments China will come to dominate in short order
+- ...to say nothing of the yet-to-be discovered semiconductor applications in segments China comes to dominate in short order, with Hikvision in visual identification or DJI Innovations in drone manufacturing to name a few...

 In short, everything will be fine...